lagarrueal/youtube_scrapper/README.md

 # youtube_scrapper
-Little Youtube scrapper made in Python with BeautifulSoup
+Little Youtube scrapper made in Python with BeautifulSoup.

+Takes a JSON file containing Youtube videos id in input.

+Takes the name of the output file containing the scrapped data as a second parameter.

 # RUNNING PIP
 ```pip install --upgrade pip```